bblodget/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement could be to do some averaging between frames to reduce the lane line dancing.
+A possible improvement could be to do some averaging between frames to reduce the lane line dancing in the videos.
 Make the lane lines move more smoothly.

 I think there is room to make improvements with better tuning of the canny and hough line parameters.

 I also think that maybe doing some color filtering in HSV color space, before going to gray scale,  might help with issues like shadows on the road.

-One other idea is to draw many conected lines to be able to follow the lane into a curve.
+One other idea is to draw many connected lines to be able to follow the lane into a curve.
 One could select many y values, and select a hough line that contains that y value.
 Then you could draw lines between the midpoints of those select hough lines.